gicentre/litvis/documents/tutorials/geoTutorials/geoImporting.md

 ## 5. Simplify geometry

-If you compare the sizes you will see that the `topoJson` file is smaller than its `geoJson` equivalent thanks to its more efficient data structure.
+If you compare the sizes you will see that the topoJSON file is smaller than its geoJSON equivalent thanks to its more efficient data structure.
 We can however shrink the file size much more by (i) simplifying complex lines; (ii) reducing the precision with which we store coordinates.
 We can do this because our aim is to produce a file for rendering, not accurate geoprocessing.